 Are some dogs more prone to panting?

-Certain dogs are more likely to pant than others, specifically older dogs and brachycephalic (flat-faced) breeds: French bulldogs, bulldogs, boxers, cavalier King Charles spaniels, shih tzus, Boston terriers, mastiffs, and pugs.
+Certain dogs are more likely to pant than others, specifically older dogs and brachycephalic (flat-faced) breeds: French bulldogs, American bulldogs, boxers, Cavalier King Charles spaniels, shih tzus, Boston terriers, mastiffs, and pugs.

 Both older dogs and pups with flat faces are easily overheated, so they may pant more often and heavier than other dogs.